bingo619/hongbin.info/content/project/air/index.md

 tags = ["iOS"]

 # Project summary to display on homepage.
-summary = "This is a hobby project done for fun."
+summary = "PPT remote controller."

 # Slides (optional).
 #   Associate this page with Markdown slides.